Tenants' Security Deposit Rights in South Carolina

 - A written itemized statement stating the reason for the deduction

 - The amount that has been deducted

-- Any additional money owed if the security deposit is not enough to cover the amount owed.
+- Any additional money owed by the tenant if the security deposit is not enough to cover the amount owed.

-- The tenant must supply the landlord with their new address in writing.
+- The tenant must supply the landlord with their forwarding address in writing.